contentauth/c2pa-attacks/docs/usage.md

 - `label`: Sets the label for this manifest assertion.
 For some strings, you will see an error `claim could not be converted to CBOR`.
 This just means that one of the attack strings couldn't be converted due to being incompatible.
 Attack strings that are compatible with CBOR will work and images will be generated.
 - `instance_id`: Sets the XMP instance ID for the assertion.
 - `format`: Sets the format for the assertion's ingredient.
-- `regex`: This indicates that the provided manifest should be searched for the "C2PA_ATTACK" field.
-This approach allows greater freedom in specifying the specific field that should be manipulated.

-### Method 1: Direct substitutions

-The simplest approach is to directly inject into the compiled manifest before signing.
-This approach is supported only for some common fields because there are too many possible manifest fields to make them all available from a command line.
-This approach is an easy way to start testing the most common fields without understanding JSON manifests.
-More fields will be added as the tool matures.
-The injections in this approach are done after the JSON file has been imported and turned into a manifest structure in memory.
-Therefore, you can inject any type of character using this method.

-### Method 2: Regex
+### Regex substitutions

 If the target value is `regex`, then tool searches the specified manifest file for the string, "C2PA_ATTACK" and replaces all occurrences of it with the malicious string before embedding the assertion into the file.
-Although, you would likely only want one "C2PA_ATTACK" string per manifest file for the sake of unit testing.
-The advantage of this approach is that it allows you to inject malicous strings into any parameter of the manifest file including custom parameters.
+The advantage of this approach is that you can inject malicous strings into any field of the manifest file including custom fields.
+However, for unit testing, you would likely only want one "C2PA_ATTACK" string per manifest file.

-Since the tool is injecting malicious values into a JSON string, any trailing backslashes or quotes are automatically escaped in order to ensure the manifest is valid JSON.
-In addition, the [Serde serialization framework](https://serde.rs/) checks for control characters (0x00 - 0x32) and throws an error if detected.
-(See: [serde_json's escape logic](https://github.com/serde-rs/json/blob/master/src/read.rs#L787) ) Therefore, these types of character injections are not allowed in the regex workflow.
+Since the tool is injecting malicious values into a JSON string, any trailing backslashes or quotes are automatically escaped to ensure the manifest is valid JSON.
+In addition, the [Serde serialization framework](https://serde.rs/) checks for control characters (0x00 - 0x32) and throws an error if it detects them; see [serde_json's escape logic](https://github.com/serde-rs/json/blob/master/src/read.rs#L787).
+Therefore, these types of character injections are not allowed in the regex workflow.
 A future release will add a feature to inject these characters just before signing the file.

 ## Creating attack files